Cattle producers pursuing construction of area meat processing facility

-Watauga County Agricultural Extension Director Jim Hamilton presented the problem that local cattle producers have experienced to the committee, mainly being unable to get their meat USDA certified in a timely fashion.
+Watauga County Agricultural Extension Director Jim Hamilton presented the problem that local cattle producers have experienced to the committee, mainly being unable to get their meat United States Department of Agriculture-certified in a timely fashion.

 “There are a number of cattleman or livestock producers that do direct sales, retail or commercial sales of their meat that have to be USDA certified.
 There has been a severe strain here in Watauga county.
 They have decreased their sales by almost 300 percent.
 There is a large market for these products but these producers have not being able to get their animals to market, sometimes (having to wait) into next year,” Hamilton said.